GoogleCloudPlatform/database-assessment/docs/user_guide/oracle/collection_scripts.md

 ## Upload Collections

-Upon completion, the tool will automatically create an archive of the extracted metrics.
+Upon completion, the tool will automatically create an archive of the extracted metrics that can be uploaded into the assessment tool.